We are so pleased that you want to enrol! Here are the times that we accept enrolments:

 |C-Veterinary Primary Care||Anytime|

-* Although you can enrol for the A-FAVP module at any time, if you enrol in the Spring you can make plans to come to the Survival Tips day in July.
+* Although you can enrol for the A-FAVP module at any time, if you enrol in the Spring you can make plans to come to the Induction Day in July.
 If you enrol in the Autumn, you can make plans to participate in the Webinar Plus: Navigating the A module in October.

 Please complete and return an Enrolment Form and feel free to start your studies while we process your enrolment.
 You can enrol at any time for the A and B modules, however before enrolling on C modules be aware that there is an annual assessment timetable, so enrol on C modules before the assessment cycle begins.

 (If you are already enrolled and wish to enrol on additional modules, or pay more fees, please use the online purchase system or the Additional Payment Form.)

 If you are wishing to start with a broader view and consideration of professional skills then start with AFAVP which has a set timetable for submissions (quarterly).
 If you would prefer to focus on more clinically based reports with no specific submission deadlines (you can submit your work at anytime), then we would recommend you start with Module B. We do highly recommend that you do both these modules before you attempt any C modules.
 Gaining practice and experience of writing essays and reports for the A and B modules will definitely work in your favour when attempting the C modules as the expected standard is very high for the C modules.